-We are a friendly photography group with a variety of skill levels and interests.
-The group meets twice each month.
-One of our meetings is based in Lostwithiel when we show and discuss photographs.
-The second sees us out around the county and further afield, taking pictures and helping each other to try new photographic techniques and challenges.
+We are a friendly photography group with a wide variety of skill levels and interests.
+The group meets three times each month.
+One of our meetings sees us out around the county and sometimes further afield, taking pictures and helping each other to try new photographic techniques and challenges.
+There are also two meetings held online - in one we share and discuss images based on a monthly theme, whilst in the second we explore a variety of topics related to processing images in more depth.
 We also arrange workshops for the group with renowned professional photographers.
 These give us the chance to improve and grow within our own particular area of interest.
-We have also held four successful exhibitions over the last seven years.
+Over the last ten years we have also held four successful exhibitions .
 We welcome members with all ranges of ability and equipment - most of us started using our phone as a camera!

 Group contact: Stephanie Thomas

 Telephone: 01208 873371

 Another great month of activities - all available form the left hand menu!

 Caerhays colour was fantastic for a filed trip, Photo Extra was fascinating this month, and May's Platform theme of Springtime offers all sorts of opportunities.

 Dates and themes for all upcoming meetings are posted on the Diary page accessible from the left hand side of this page.
 The FIeld Trip sheet is also posted for March 24th.

 A video recording of the March Phtoto Extra meeting, where we discussed the Power of the Crop Tool, is posted on the relevant page.

 All sub pages, accessible from the left hand side of this page, have been updated with videos or images of meetings and field trips.